 The AIG's Externship Program is a program designed to offer high school, college and graduate students, and recent graduates practical work experience while exposing them to the mission of the AIG.
 The externs actively explore concepts impacting three (3) disciplines: Contractor and Lobbyist Requirements, Interviews and Investigations, and Compliance and Ethics.
 In the past, extern applicants expressed an interest in employment within the following disciplines: Law, Public Policy, and Business Administration.

-During the second half of 2020, the AIG hosted three (3) externs:
+During the first half of 2021 the AIG did not host externs.